ckeditor/ckeditor4/tests/plugins/list/manual/listconversionerrors.md

 ## Expected:
 There is no error in console.
-However content might look strange and this is not a bug, situation is reportd as list plugin improvement.
+_However content might look strange.
+Changing this view is covered by separate issue [#2441](https://github.com/ckeditor/ckeditor-dev/issues/2441)_

 ## Unexpected:
 There is an error in a console.